 If you are self-employed, you should have an emergency fund set up to cover your business and personal obligations for at least six months.

 These costs include all the expenses that keep your business running day-to-day, from payroll to rent to production costs.
 Though keep in mind that six months is just a starting point.
 If you are the only breadwinner in your family or you are single, plan for a year of personal expenses for your emergency fund.

 Diversify your income streams.
 If you are an independent contractor or freelancer you should be working for multiple clients so that if one source dries up you have other ones to fall back on.

-If you run a service business look for ways to broaden your customer base through offering more services or expanding your product line.
-When you depend on just one business or company for most of your business you put yourself in a precarious position because you are relying too heavily on that business succeeding for you to succeed.
+If you run a service business look for ways to broaden your customer base by offering more services or expanding your product line.
+When you depend on just one business or company for most of your business you put yourself in a precarious position because you are relying too heavily on that business succeeding in order for you to succeed.

 Make Networking a Priority